 Mobile Homes - OSM

 Areas delineated as mobile home parks were extracted from Open Street Map and name matched with community water system names reported under SDWA.
-To find open street map delineated areas, the point locations for mobile home parks from Homeland Infrastructure Foundation-Level Data (HIFLD) was intersected with areas tagged as ‘residental=trailer_park’ in open street map.
+To find open street map delineated areas, the point locations for mobile home parks from Homeland Infrastructure Foundation-Level Data (HIFLD) were intersected with areas tagged as ‘residental=trailer_park’ in open street map.
 If a match was found, the given names of that mobile home park (from both sources) were matched with SDWA reported names.

 Mobile Homes - Parcels

 Where open street map delineated areas were not present, point locations of mobile home parks from HIFLD were intersected with parcels.
-The name of the mobile home park was then matched with SDWA reported system names.
+The name of the mobile home park was then matched with the SDWA reported public water system names.

 Modeled Service Area Boundaries